-Parenting as a Daughter: How Your Own Attachment Wounds Shape Your Nervous System as a Mother
+Parenting as a Daughter: How Your Own Attachment Wounds Shape Your Nervous System as a Mother & How Brainspotting Can Help

 Motherhood often activates more than we expect.
 For many women, especially those carrying attachment wounds, relational trauma, or emotional neglect from childhood, parenting doesn’t just involve caring for a child.
 It involves navigating the nervous system imprints of being a daughter.

-The autonomic nervous system responds to perceived threat or overwhelm before cognitive reasoning engages.
-If a parent grew up in an environment where emotional intensity felt unsafe, unpredictable, or shaming, their child’s dysregulation can activate a survival response.
+Your autonomic nervous system responds to perceived threat or overwhelm before cognitive reasoning engages.
+If you grew up in an environment where emotional intensity felt unsafe, unpredictable, or shaming, your child’s dysregulation can activate a survival response.
+This may present as:

 • Irritability or impatience